 Concerned About Diabetes?
 Try Adding These Foods

 Managing diabetes mindfully means more than just monitoring blood sugar levels and taking medications to lower them.
-It also means making prudent dietary choices to lower the persistence of high blood sugar, as well as the common health conditions associated with diabetes, such as heart disease, high blood pressure and stroke.
-Work with your physician and a dietician or nutritionist to create a meal plan that best suits your needs.
+It requires making prudent dietary and lifestyle choices to lower the persistence of high blood sugar, as well as the common health conditions associated with diabetes, such as heart disease, high blood pressure and stroke.
+Work with your physician and a dietician or nutritionist to create a meal plan and exercise regimen that best suits your needs.
 Research has shown that several nutritional elements may be helpful in managing diabetes-related issues:

 - Eat more magnesium-rich foods such as spinach, tofu, almonds, broccoli, lentils, pumpkin seeds and sunflower seeds.